UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 ```{index} see: multivariable linear equation; plane equation
 ```

-As in KNN classification and KNN regression, we can move beyond the simple case of only one predictor to the case with multiple predictors, known as *multivariable linear regression*.
+As in K-NN classification and K-NN regression, we can move beyond the simple case of only one predictor to the case with multiple predictors, known as *multivariable linear regression*.
-To do this, we follow a very similar approach to what we did for KNN regression: we just specify the training data by adding more predictors.
+To do this, we follow a very similar approach to what we did for K-NN regression: we just specify the training data by adding more predictors.
 But recall that we do not need to use cross-validation to choose any parameters, nor do we need to standardize (i.e., center and scale) the data for linear regression.
-Note once again that we have the same concerns regarding multiple predictors as in the settings of multivariable KNN regression and classification: having more predictors is **not** always better.
+Note once again that we have the same concerns regarding multiple predictors as in the settings of multivariable K-NN regression and classification: having more predictors is **not** always better.
 But because the same predictor selection algorithm from {numref}`Chapter %s <classification2>` extends to the setting of linear regression, it will not be covered again in this chapter.